southdakotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Unlike some states, South Dakota has no waiting period for marriage licenses.
 Applicants can obtain same-day licenses by meeting the requirements and paying the fee.
 However, once issued, licenses remain valid for only 90 days, during which couples must marry in a wedding ceremony solemnized by recognized officiants such as a judge, justice, magistrate, mayor, or anyone authorized by a church.
 If a wedding does not occur before the license expires, both parties must reapply for a new one.

-Who can obtain Marriage Records in South Dakota?
+Who Can Obtain Marriage Records in South Dakota?

 While members of the public can obtain non-confidential marriage records, only eligible parties can obtain certified copies from the State Department of Health.
-Certified records are issued on paper with a raised seal and official signature.
+Certified documents are issued on paper with a raised seal and official signature.
 Such records can be used for formal processes that require proof of marriage, such as filing joint taxes or applying for spousal benefits.

-Applicants who may obtain certified marriage records in South Dakota include
+Applicants who may obtain certified marriage records in South Dakota include:

 • Spouses named on the record